kspoojith/Film-Buddy/README.md

 5. Open a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgements

-Special thanks to all contributors and the open-source community for their invaluable resources and support.
+Special thanks to K.satvik kiran, v.vamsi Krishna for contributing in this project

 ---